 - To continue to maximise the range, volume and vibrancy of opportunities for postgraduate social science researchers to work with non-academic organisations;

-- To enable and encourage the realisation of interdisciplinarity, within and beyond the social sciences, at the levels of student project, DTP pathway and through general participation in the training environment;
+- To enable and encourage the realisation of interdisciplinarity, within and beyond the social sciences, at the levels of student project, WGSSS pathway and through general participation in the training environment;

 - To provide research training that continues to build capacity for research, knowledge production and knowledge exchange in and for Wales and the UK;